opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 BackgroundSubtractorMOG2::setVarThresholdGen
 ---------------------------------------------
-Sets the variance scale factor for the pixel-model match
+Sets the variance threshold for the pixel-model match used for new mixture component generation

 .. ocv:function:: void BackgroundSubtractorMOG2::setVarThresholdGen(double varThresholdGen)